 This Russian salmon potato salad generally only made appearances on holidays, such as Russian Orthodox Easter and Russian Christmas when baba and mum would top it with spoonfuls of Russian caviar.

-Sautéed Mushrooms with Fresh Fragrant Dill and Parmigiano Reggiano
+Sautéed Mushrooms with Fresh Fragrant Dill

 Mushrooms, sour cream and dill.
 There are few ingredients more quintessentially Russian – and Ukrainian, Slavic and Eastern European.
 Sautéed mushrooms in garlic with fresh dill often featured on my baboushka’s dining table.